Asparagus (Fern) - Expert Tips

 Check our PLNTSdoctor page to recognise and eliminate your plant pests!
 If you are interested in biological pest control, you can take a look at our blog: Which natural and biological pest control against which pest?

 Are Asparagus poisonous for your pets or children?

-Unfortunately, Asparagus are mildly toxic and you should prevent your pets or children from eating them.
-Sometimes, you 4 legged friends are attracted to the berries or foliage, but you should prevent them from having any access to your green cutie.
+Unfortunately, Asparagus are mildly toxic, and you should prevent your pets or children from eating them.
+Sometimes, your 4 legged friends are attracted to the berries or foliage, so you should prevent them from having any access to your green cutie.

 At PLNTS.com, we have two amazing options for you.
 You can witness the complete growth process of your beautiful Asparagus Fern, right from the seed to a fully grown plant.
 Isn’t it super exciting to see that?!
 If you have an interest in this process, you can start with our Asparagus Fern Seed or our Asparagus Fern Seed Kit.